droglenc/NCMTH107/modules/CE/Rttests_CE1.md

 css: "/css/modules.css"
 ---

 <div class="alert alert-success">For all "hypothesis testing" questions, make sure to provide explicit answers with your work shown for all <a href="../11-steps">11 steps of a hypothesis test</a>.
+Also show your R work (both your input and your output) for each question below.
+You may find
+<a href="http://derekogle.com/NCMTH107/resources/FAQs/AssignmentNotebook" target="_blank">this FAQ</a> useful.
 </div>

 <br>